Untangling Graphs on Surfaces: Proof of Theorem for the remaining cases

-We construct $Q$ from $\embeddedgraph$ by iteratively removing a loop $\ell$ of $\embeddedgraph \setminus L$ whenever $\ell$ is incident to a face marked punctured and a face \emph{not} marked punctured.
-These two faces merge into a single face marked punctured.
-In the end every face of $Q$ is marked punctured so $Q$ is indeed a loop system of $\surface$.
-Removing these edges all at once can be done in linear time by taking a spanning forest of the dual of $\embeddedgraph\setminus L)$ rooted at the punctured faces.
+\begin{proof} Let us first explain how to construct the loop system $Y$ from $H$.
+First, we contract a spanning tree in~$H$, so that now $H$ has only one vertex.
+Second, as long as an edge of~$H$ is incident to a face containing a boundary component of~$\surface$ \emph{and} to a face containing no boundary component of~$\surface$, we remove it.
+It is easy to achieve this in linear time, e.g., by using a spanning forest of the faces of~$H$ in which the ``seeds'' are the faces containing a boundary component.
+We constructed $Y$ from $H$ by contracting a spanning tree, and then by deleting some edges, so we have access to the desired weak embedding $\psi : Y \to H$ at no extra cost.

-There remains to reroute the edges of~$\drawing$ as needed.
-Every edge of~$\embeddedgraph$ not in $Q$ belongs to a unique face of~$Q$, and can be rerouted homotopically to a subpath of that face, on the side of that face that does not contain the puncture.
-By Euler's formula $Q$ contains $O(g+b)$ loops, so the faces have size $O(g+b)$ in total.
-Thus, the size of the drawing increases by a factor $O(g+b)$. \end{proof}
+Let us now explain how to push the 1-skeleton of $H$ into the 1-skeleton of $Y$ by homotopy, and retrieve the resulting drawing $\varphi : H \to Y$.
+First, as above, we contract the edges of a spanning tree of~$H$; the contracted edges are mapped to the basepoint of~$Y$.
+Let us now consider the other edges of~$H$.
+Any such edge that is not in~$Y$ belongs to a unique face of~$Y$, and can be rerouted homotopically in $\varphi$ to a subpath of that face, on the side of that face that does not contain the puncture.
+By Euler's formula, $Y$ contains $O(g+b)$ loops, so the faces have size $O(g+b)$ in total.
+Thus, $\varphi$ maps each edge of $H$ to a walk of length $O(g+b)$ in $Y$. \end{proof}

-We remark that $\surface$ is homeomorphic to the patch system~$\Sigma$ of~$Q$, and the arcs of~$\Sigma$ correspond to the dual of~$Q$.
+We remark that $\surface$ is homeomorphic to the patch system~$\Sigma$ of~$Y$, and the arcs of~$\Sigma$ correspond to the dual of~$Y$.
 Since $\surface$ is a surface with non-empty boundary, the homotopy group of~$\surface$ is a free group; see, e.g., Stillwell~\cite[Chapter~2]{s-ctcgt-93}.
 This implies two facts that we shall use later: (1) The homotopy classes of paths or loops in~$\surface$ correspond to sequences of crossings with the arcs of~$\Sigma$ that are \emph{reduced} (do not contain two consecutive crossings with the same arc in opposite directions); (2) the free homotopy classes of closed curves on~$\surface$ correspond to \emph{cyclically reduced} sequences of crossings.

 (Such properties are folklore, and follow from their analogs for the homotopy of paths and closed walks in graphs.
 It is clear that two paths with the same reduced sequence of crossings are homotopic; conversely, any two homotopic paths lift to paths with the same endpoints in the universal cover, and their sequences of crossings, once reduced by homotopies, must be the same because $\Sigma$ lifts to pairwise disjoint simple arcs, each of which separates the universal cover into two pieces.
 A similar argument holds for closed walks, where the homotopy between them must be lifted.)